Career Definition for a Geriatric Physical Therapy Technician

 Occupational Therapy Assistant

 This career option requires the same level of education as physical therapy aides: an associate's degree.
 The tasks are also similar and may include helping patients use equipment and tracking their progress.
-However, the occupational therapy field focuses more on helping patients regain skills they need for life and work, rather than focusing on physical ability.
-The BLS listed the median salary for occupational therapy assistants to be $57,870 in 2015 and their job growth for 2014-2024 to be 43%.
+However, the occupational therapy field focuses more on helping patients regain the skills they need for life and work, rather than focusing on physical ability.
+The BLS listed the median salary for occupational therapy assistants to be $59,310 in 2017 and their job growth for 2016-2026 to be 29%.